zapper-95/Fundus-Image-Processing/README.md

 ## Method
-The image processing pipeline consits of the following:
+The image processing pipeline consists of the following:

-1. Inpainting holes
+1. Inpainting Holes
     * Inpainting applied to the hole in the bottom right

 2. Gamma Correction
     * Images were underexposed, so applied 0.8 gamma
 3. Pepper Noise Replacement
     * Custom method to remove pepper noise
     * Converts to Y_Cr_Cb colour space
     * Inpaints pixels with less than 25 Cb that lie within the eye
-4. CLAHE - Contrast Limited Adaptive Histogram Equalisation
+4. CLAHE - Contrast-Limited Adaptive Histogram Equalisation
-    *
+    * Adaptive Histogram Equalisation (AHE) applies histogram equalisation to pixels within a neighbourhood
+    * If there are many similar pixels in a neighbourhood, the contrast is overamplified
+    * Contrast-Limited AHE prevents overamplification, reducing additional noise
 5. Median Filter
-    *
+    * The Median filter removes salt and pepper noise whilst only minimally removing edges
 6. Perspective Fixing
-    * Unprocessed images are warped, and rotated
+    * Unprocessed images are warped and rotated
-    * Appplied a perspective transform to
+    * Due to the elliptical shape, the image is warped using points on its major and minor axis

 To find a more detailed description of the experimentation conducted and design choices, please read `report/Image Processing Report.pdf`.

 ## Running the Code
 To produce the processed images, run `python main.py`.
 * To specify the path, add the path argument i.e `python main.py --path=PATH`